rapidlashes/jcars-sales-analysis/README.md

 All columns that have prices were converted into whole numbers for them to be able to be querried arithmetically

 ## KPI'S AND DASHBOARD
-While trying to find the leadtime in days between order date and delivery date , I noticed some orders have their order date higher than delivery date so I ignored the negatives by using the 'ABS' function
+While trying to find the leadtime in days between order date and delivery date , I noticed some orders have their order date higher than delivery date so I ignored the negatives by using the '''ABS function